 Everyone's Travel Club began back in 2009 as a Seattle-based kayaking, sailing, and travel blog.
 We (husband/wife duo - Paul & Amber) started the blog after a kayaking trip to the Florida Keys.
-We had recently purchased a super-powered inflatable kayak made by Innova Kayak, and had taken it in our carry-on luggage on the trip to Florida.
-While there, it was tricky to find easy, online resources with lots of pictures of the kayaking destinations we wanted to explore.
+We had recently purchased an inflatable kayak made by Innova Kayak, and had taken it in our carry-on luggage on the trip.
+While there it was tricky to find easy, online resources with lots of pictures of the kayaking destinations we wanted to explore.

 We got back home to Seattle and realized there wasn't much here as well.
-Where do you paddle in Washington?
+Where do you paddle in Washington State?
 What does it look like?
 For three years we hiked and kayaked as much as possible in the area and have posted our travels to the kayak/travel blog portion of this site.
 If you're looking for more PNW adventures check out the map page too.
-Many of the posts are dated by now (it's 2020!), but most still give you a good idea of what these destinations look and feel like.
+Many of the posts are pretty dated by now (it's now 2022!), but most still give you a good idea of what these destinations look and feel like.
+So much paddling brought a lot of unique landscape photography opportunities, and some small ones too, another project was born: Brick Sailboat.

 Our life changed in a big way when we moved aboard Kingsley, a 32 foot sailboat.
-We ditched land stuff, got rid of almost everything, packed up the cat (named Kali), and lived aboard this little boat for three years.
-Our sailing, kayaking, and blogging tripled and we added stories of our liveaboard adventures to our Blog.
+We ditched our land stuff, got rid of everything we could part with, packed up the cat (her name was Kali), and lived aboard this little boat for three years.
+Our sailing, kayaking, and blogging doubled as we added stories of our liveaboard adventures to our Blog.

 What sets us apart from other websites and blogs?
 Three things: